thumbliner/thumbliner/loop.md

 ## Z Axis

 ### Applied Epistemology
-It’s the practice of making beliefs pay rent: you build a model of how the world works, make predictions, and notice when other people argue for a different read.
-If you’re confident, take action that puts something valuable on the line, and let the outcome grade your method.
+It’s making beliefs pay rent: build a model of the world, make predictions, and stay alert for moments when life offers a mispriced bet against your view.
+When you’re confident, stake something valuable and let the outcome grade your method.
 Learning becomes a game the moment your judgment has to carry the burden of uncertainty, fr.

 ---